state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 3. Install RVM (Ruby Version Manager)
 4. Install Ruby GEM dependencies
 5. Install GeoNode
-6. Add servers to baseline
+6. Add external servers to baseline (WMS and TMS)
-6. Add remotes to baseline
+6. Add GeoGit remotes to baseline (other GeoNodes)

 The first step is install the CyberGIS scripts from the [cybergis-scripts](https://github.com/state-hiu/cybergis-scripts) repo.